 Weight and Folded Size

-Jogging style strollers are a hot baby gear items whether you plan to jog or not.
+Jogging style strollers are a hot baby gear item whether you plan to jog or not.
 Their three wheel design, rubber tires, and ability to traverse various terrain make them a parent favorite even for parents that don't plan to run.
-We think joggers are great options for being your only stroller because they offer diverse uses and most of the features parents will be looking for for everyday use as well as running.
+We think joggers are great options for being your only stroller because they are diverse and offer most of the features parents look for in everyday use as well as running.
 There is something for everyone in this group of products, no matter what your goals, and our award winners are a great place to start your search.

 About the Review Team